The Cameras on the Mars 2020 Rover

 - Location Mounted at the front and rear of the rover's body, pointing down toward the ground, about 27 inches (68 centimeters) above ground; front: about 6.54 inches between the center of left and right eyes; back: 3.9 inches (10 centimeters), about 31 inches (78 centimeters) above ground level

 CacheCam:The "CacheCam" is a single camera that looks down at the top of the sample cache.
 It takes pictures of sampled materials and the sample tubes as they are being prepared for sealing and caching.
 This helps scientists “watch over” the samples as they are being obtained, and keeps a record of the entire process for each sample collected.

-- MAIN FUNCTION: To see down into the top of a sample tube after the sample is gathered; to take microscopic pictures of the top of the sample material before the tube is sealed.
+- Main Job To see down into the top of a sample tube after the sample is gathered; to take microscopic pictures of the top of the sample material before the tube is sealed.

 The Science Cameras